 Because of the early trauma and severe narcissistic abuse her development has been much delayed, in the most painful way.
 In addition to facing the natural obstacles on her path, she must also mourn what she missed in her childhood and youth, which can never be replaced.

-But there is hope that with time and hard work she will heal and fully mature, for she now has her voice, her children, and her sacred marriage with the King : a union of opposites with the potential to bring forth something new.
+But there is hope that with time and hard work she will heal and fully mature, for she now has her voice, her children, and her sacred marriage with the King: a union of opposites with the potential to bring forth something new.

 Peggy Vermeesch, PhD

-Dr Peggy Vermeesch is a Jungian-oriented therapist based in France, an English language teacher at the University of Western Brittany, and former researcher in geophysics at Imperial College London (UK) and the Universities of Texas (US) and Southampton (UK).
-She writes articles in French and English and acts as bilingual liaison between Jungian Psychology Space (JPS) and its Francophone mother site Espace Francophone Jungien (EFJ).
+Peggy Vermeesch is a Jungian-oriented psychopractitioner in private practice, who works via zoom in English, French, and Dutch.
+She teaches English for psychologists at the University of Western Brittany, and is a former researcher in geophysics at Imperial College London and the Universities of Texas and Southampton.

 For more information, see her webpage.